 To learn more about total knee replacement, watch this VIDEO.

-The quick answer is that a robot helps with the joint replacement surgery.
-The orthopedic surgeon may use a robot-assisted device to help accurately remove the damaged joint tissue.
-To learn more about MAKOPlasty, Read this ARTICLE.
+The quick answer is that a robotic technology helps with the joint replacement surgery.
+The orthopedic surgeon may use a robotic-assisted device to help accurately remove the damaged joint tissue.
+To learn more about Mako-Robotic Assisted Joint Replacements, Read this ARTICLE.